STORY / GAMEPLAY

 The evil sorcerer Drax has taken Princess Mariana as hostage, but has agreed to let her go free if a warrior can defeat his guardians.
 And that's where your barbarian comes in.
 Barbarian (known as Death Sword in the USA) is a one-on-one sword fighting game.
 Each character (a sword-wielding barbarian) has six life blocks and can survive twelve blows before biting the dust.
 The action takes place against two backdrops: a forest clearing and a pit of death.
 Fight against the warriors of Drax and rescue Princess Mariana.
 The fighters' moves are impressive: they can slice and dice with the sword, chop away, duck, jump, roll, and then there's the lethal chop which takes the opponent's head clean off.
 The game also features a two-player mode, in which players fight their characters against each other.
 Not to be confused with "Barbarian", a MelbourneHouse/Psygnosis game from 1988!

-Sound is nice too, although no music found during gameplay rather than a few catchy small tunes when battle starts and... ends, but the sound effects are good.
+Sound is nice, although no music offered during gameplay rather than a few catchy small tunes when battle starts and... ends, but the sound effects are well matched to the game's atmosphere.
 A truly great effort all in all!